 To answer the Israelites’ grumblings, the Lord told Moses, “I will stand before you there on the rock at Horeb, and you shall strike the rock, and water will come out of it, that the people may drink.”
 (Exodus 17:6).

-In spite of the Israelites’ tendencies to complain, the Lord repeatedly provided for them fresh water, fresh meat, manna from heaven, and even a day to rest.
+In spite of the Israelites’ tendencies to complain, the Lord repeatedly provided:

 We read these accounts of the Hebrews’ complaints and shake our heads at their lack of faith.
 Why would they suppose the Almighty redeemed them from Egypt just to let them die in the wilderness?

 Yet how many times do we waffle between faith and fear in the course of one day—much less a month?

 The question from the Hebrews’ parched tongues often sums up our own expectations: “Is the LORD among us, or not?”
 (Exodus 17:7).
 But let’s put this assumption to logic with 3 questions: